bespokejs/bespoke/README.md

  - [bespoke-loop](https://github.com/markdalgleish/bespoke-loop) for looped presentations.
  - [bespoke-vcr](https://github.com/markdalgleish/bespoke-vcr) for recording and playback.

+### All Plugins

+You can view the [full list of Bespoke.js plugins on npm](https://www.npmjs.org/browse/keyword/bespoke-plugin) by browsing the [bespoke-plugin](https://www.npmjs.org/browse/keyword/bespoke-plugin) keyword.

 ### Using Plugins

 All official plugins are provided in a [UMD format](https://github.com/umdjs/umd), meaning they are available as CommonJS/AMD modules or browser globals.